Congressional Hispanic Caucus Institute (CHCI) Congressional Internship Program

 • Superior analytical skills, outstanding oral and written communication skills

-• Students must currently be enrolled full time and working towards their undergraduate degree in the academic period prior to participation
+• Students must currently be enrolled full time and working towards their undergraduate degree in the academic period prior to participation.
+Recent graduates who graduate in the term immediately prior to the program session may apply.

 • Note: If selected as a finalist, all individuals will be required to provide confirmation of enrollment to participate in the program.